 Overall “Callisto, “The Return of Callisto” and “Intimate Stranger” together serve as an excellent trilogy.
 They develop the Xena/Callisto relationship over all three episodes perfectly.
 In the first episode Xena is so guilty over what she did to Callisto that not only can she not kill her, but she actively stops other people from killing her and even stops Callisto from committing suicide.

 However by her second appearance Xena realises that Callisto will never change and has to die to save others.
-However she still can’t bring herself to kill her and lucks out when Callisto falls into the quick sand and she wont have to kill her.
+She still can’t bring herself to kill her however and lucks out when Callisto falls into the quick sand and she wont have to kill her.

 The final story sees Xena face the consequences of her cowardly actions in leaving Callisto to die and admit that what she did was just as bad as cold blooded murder anyway.
-However it also finally sees Callisto face the truth about herself as well.
+Still ultimately it also finally sees Callisto face the truth about herself as well.

 Gabrielle herself loses her husband, but ultimately finds she is unable to take another life even Callisto’s.